The Best Free Money Advice

 I want to discuss has become a fixture in the media and talk shows over the past five years.
-Suze Orman had worked her way up from a waitress to a full-fledged stockbroker and now doles out advice and reprimands listeners like your old school principal, on her nightly “Suze Orman Show.”
+Suze Orman had worked her way up from a waitress to a full-fledged stockbroker and now doles out advice and reprimands listeners like your old school principal, on her nightly “Suze Orman Show, on podcasts.

 She has many books and kits on the internet and in bookstores, as many of us know.
 I read one of her first books but thought it was a little too simplistic.

-Suze has a call in program "Can I afford it?" on Saturdays on CNBC, giving people to go ahead or not to buy something they want.
+Suze had a call in program "Can I afford it?" and older programs can be seen on youtube or her website giving people to go ahead or not to buy something they want.
 It’s a little entertaining and annoying at the same time.
 She treats callers like her adult children but I guess some people need that.

 Other Financial advisers

 There are a few more financial advisers you should listen to.
-They are Gerri Willis, Ali Veshi, and Jim Cramer .
+They are Gerri Willis, Ali Velshi, and Jim Cramer.
 I watch their segments when I can and always learn something new.
 They share their expert knowledge in their respective fields.

-Gerri had a program called The Willis Report and may be found on Fox Business weekdays .
+Willis can be found on facebook and may be found on Fox Business weekdays .
 Gerri also has a book out titled “Home Rich.”
 Read more about her and some useful articles on CNN.

-Of course,most people have heard of Jim Cramer and his "Mad Money" program that can be seen on CNBC 6pm and 11Pm weeknights and "Squawk on the Street" most mornings.
+Most people have heard of Jim Cramer and his "Mad Money" program that can be seen on CNBC 6pm and 11pm weeknights and "Squawk on the Street" most mornings.
 He also has several books and videos about financial advice mostly on investing your money.